By electrifying our entire range of vehicles, we’re not just imagining what tomorrow will look like. We’re already building it.

 By the end of 2020, we’ll have launched 14 new hybrid and electric vehicles in the UK.

-Whether it’s Puma with EcoBoost Hybrid, Kuga with three hybrid options, or our all-electric Mustang Mach-E: you have the power to choose the right EV for you.
+Whether it’s Puma with EcoBoost Hybrid, or Kuga with three hybrid options: you have the power to choose the right EV for you.

 If you’re considering making the switch to an electrified vehicle, then it’s important you understand the differences between them.
 Click on the icons below to get more information on Mild Hybrid, Hybrid, Plug-in Hybrid and All-Electric Vehicles.Text here ...